2010 Nobel Prizes: Economic Sciences

 Liu Xiaobo's Prize was awarded in absentia because he was imprisoned in China.

 Controversies

+Physics

+The 2010 Nobel Prize in Physics was awarded to Andre Geim and Konstantin Novoselov of the University of Manchester "for groundbreaking experiments regarding the two-dimensional material graphene".
+Several problems with the factual accuracy of the supporting documents issued by the Nobel committee have been pointed out, including that they seem to wrongly attribute the discovery of graphene to Geim and Novoselov, and they did not take into account other contributions to graphene research, like those from Walter de Heer and Philip Kim.

 Peace

-Led by pressure from China, several countries boycotted the awards ceremony in Sweden due to the Peace Prize's awarding to Liu.
+Led by pressure from China, several countries boycotted the awards ceremony in Norway due to the Peace Prize's awarding to Liu.
 China also announced the inauguration of their own peace prize, the Confucius Peace Prize, to be awarded the day before the Nobel Prizes award ceremony.